wvl/balbo/README.md

 Helpers
 -------

-What about global helpers?
-Maybe you have a nifty `gravatar` function you want to use in all your views?
-No problem.
+The sinatra integration provides a helper method for adding items to the lookup context.
+Add any helpers you want accessible in your views there.

-This is just Ruby, after all.
+For Example:

     module ViewHelpers
       def gravatar(email, size = 30)